 |Return on equity (ROE)||22||23.2||21.5||-0.5||ROE is calculated by taking a year's worth of earnings (net profit) and dividing them by the average shareholder equity for that period, and is expressed as a percentage.
 It is one of the most important financial ratios and profitability metrics.
 Normal value: 12% or more.|

-A key indicator of business profitability is the return of equity (ROE), i.e. return from money invested by the owners.
-The profitability of the owners' investments in Goldstar's assets made 21.5% per annum during the last year.
+One of the most important ratio of business profitability is the return on equity (ROE), which reflects the profitability of investments by the owners.
+The profitability of the owners' investments in Goldstar's assets was 21.5% per annum for the last year.
 It is a high rate, but it is influenced not only with factors inside the company, but also the economic environment where the company is located (inflation rate, interest rates, etc).

-The following diagram demonstrates the dynamics of the main rates of return on total assets and equity of Goldstar during the period analysed (from 31.12.2016 to 31.12.2019).
+The following chart demonstrates the dynamics of the main rates of return on total assets and equity of Goldstar during the period analysed (from 31.12.2016 to 31.12.2019).

-To assess Goldstar's business activity, the table below provides the main rates of turnover of assets and liabilities describe how fast prepaid assets and liabilities to suppliers, contractors and staff are returned can be found.
-Turnover rates have strong field specifics and depend on activity.
-That is why an absolute value of the rate does not allow making its' qualitative assessment.
+To assess Goldstar's business activity, the table below provides the main rates of turnover: receivables, inventory, current and total assets turnovers; accounts payable and capital turnovers of the company.
+Turnover ratios have strong industry specifics and depend on activity.
+This is why an absolute value of the ratios does not permit making a qualitative assessment.
 When assets turnover ratios are analysed, an increase in ratios (i.e. velocity of circulation) and a reduction in circulation days are deemed to be positive dynamics.
-There is no well-defined dependence for accounts payable and capital turnover.
-In any case, an accurate conclusion can only be made only after the reasons that caused these changes are considered.
+There is no well-defined interaction for accounts payable and capital turnover.
+In any case, an accurate conclusion can only be made after the reasons that caused these changes are considered.

 |Turnover ratio||Value, days||Ratio